escapin/ElectionManager/README.md

 The web interface contains the following options to manage elections:

-**Set up Mock Election** creates a mock election with predetermined settings (such as title, question, choices' list and so on), which starts immediately and ends after 72 hours.
+**Set up Mock Election** creates a mock election with predetermined settings (such as title, question, list of choices and so on), which starts immediately and ends after 72 hours.

 **Vote** redirects to the voting booth of the sElect system to start